 It’s important to note that wrongful death claim damages are awarded through the state’s law of intestate succession.
 This means that the proceeds from a successful wrongful death claim will go directly to the beneficiaries of the deceased and will not become part of the deceased’s estate.
 Instead, the contents of the deceased’s estate will be distributed separately according to the wishes of the deceased set forth in their estate plan.

-The attorneys at Helton, Cody & Associates, PLLC, have extensive professional experience handling a wide range of civil claims on behalf of our clients in Newton and throughout Catawba County.
+The attorneys at Law Office of Lyndon R. Helton, PLLC, have extensive professional experience handling a wide range of civil claims on behalf of our clients in Newton and throughout Catawba County.
 We understand the severe emotional strain that an untimely death can impose on the victim’s family, and we know the legal challenges you are likely to encounter as you seek accountability for the wrongful death your family experienced.
 Rest assured that if you choose our firm to handle your wrongful death case, we will be readily available to address your concerns and answer your questions throughout every phase of your case.
 We will seek to settle your claim quickly if possible, but if litigation is necessary, we are prepared to represent you at trial.

 A: State law allows the plaintiff in a wrongful death suit to seek compensation for the economic damages resulting from the death in question.
 Your Newton wrongful death attorney can help you and your family recover lost financial support provided by the deceased, funeral and burial costs, and any other economic losses caused by the unexpected death.
 You also have the right to claim compensation for pain and suffering to reflect loss of companionship, affection, and guidance provided by the deceased.